Shockwave (jet truck): Shockwave

+Crash

-On July 2, 2022, at 1:10 pm EDT at the Battle Creek Field of Flight and Balloon Festival at Battle Creek Executive Airport in Battle Creek, Michigan, the Shockwave Jet Truck experienced a catastrophic rollover event following a mechanical failure, killing the driver Chris Darnell and destroying the truck.
-The performance involved Darnell racing against two inverted aircraft from a standing start while driving through a large pyrotechnic display, and had been successfully demonstrated by Darnell numerous times in the past.
+On July 2, 2022, at 1:10 p.m.
+EDT at the Battle Creek Field of Flight and Balloon Festival at Battle Creek Executive Airport in Battle Creek, Michigan, the Shockwave Jet Truck experienced a catastrophic rollover event following a mechanical failure, killing the driver Chris Darnell and destroying the truck.
+The performance involved Darnell racing against two inverted aircraft from a standing start while driving by a large pyrotechnic display, and had been successfully demonstrated by Darnell numerous times in the past.
 Video of the performance showed Darnell's truck outpacing one of the airplanes overhead and about to overtake another when his truck caught fire and appeared to roll.
 Darnell Motorsports owner and co-driver Neal Darnell, also father of Chris, attributed his son's crash to a mechanical failure, he said in a Facebook post that evening.
+Battle Creek police identified a blown tire as the likely cause of the crash.

 Super Shockwave

+"Super Shockwave" is the more recent of the Shockwave trucks.
+It has two Westinghouse J34-48 jet engines.
+The truck is built on a 1957 Chevy truck cab.
+In the full mile, the truck is able to reach 336 mph.